Changes to Voluntary National Insurance for people living and working abroad

 • Paid at least 10 years of NI contributions while in the UK.

-As well as increasing the annual cost of voluntary contributions, some not qualifying under the new rules may conceivably be prevented from achieving 10 ‘qualifying years’ and therefore left without any UK state pension entitlement, despite having made NI contributions.
-It is hoped that the transitional rules might offer some relief here.
+As well as increasing the annual cost of voluntary contributions, this extended period also risks leaving some unable to achieve 10 ‘qualifying years’ (and therefore left without any UK state pension entitlement), despite having made NI contributions.
+Updated guidance seems to offer an olive branch here, with the previous ‘three-year limit’ potentially retained for those who:

 HMRC has also confirmed that: